DakotaPatterson/Planisphere/README.md

 ![user-story](./client/src/shared/images/user-story.jpg)

 As a user, I need to plan an event.

 I want a single place to organize my event,
 So that I can organize my thoughts and keep track of venue, budget, and tasks.

 Given an event planner site,
 When I log into the site,
 Then I am shown my home page w/ my events.

 When I click to add an event,
 Then I am presented with a page to get started.

 When I go to organize my tasks,
-Then I am apple to go to a separate area for setting tasksm When I need to sort my budget,
+Then I am apple to go to a separate area for setting tasks.

+When I need to sort my budget,
 Then I go to the budget section to set and manage my expenses or tasks.

-When I need to find a venuem
+When I need to find a venue,
 Then I can look at multiple venues to choose from.

 Next, we started building the site.
 Here's a few screenshots of our working process: